 That's because the traditional source for paying the often hefty community membership fees has been from the sale of a primary residence, and the recession and collapse of real estate markets sharply reduced the ability of many seniors to sell their homes.
 Occupancy rates in many communities declined, and so did the pace of new construction.

 Now, real estate markets around the country are recovering, home sales have picked up and the recovery is slowly making its way to retirement communities.
 A big unresolved question is whether seniors and their families will once again find such communities attractive or continue to pursue other solutions.

-in existing homes, to name a major alternative, has been marketed as an attractive living choice, and has a growing cadre of vendors and marketers touting it as a better, and less expensive, option than a retirement community.
+Aging in place in existing homes, to name a major alternative, has been marketed as an attractive living choice, and has a growing cadre of vendors and marketers touting it as a better, and less expensive, option than a retirement community.